-Shamim Ara was Pakistani cinema’s top actress of the 1960s, taking over from the legendary Sabiha Khanum.
-What’s more, she has also had an extremely successful directorial career following her days as a leading lady.
+Shamim Ara was Pakistani cinema’s top actress of the 1960s, taking over the post from the legendary Sabiha Khanum.
+What’s even more special about her tenure in the Pakistani film industry is that she has also had an extremely successful directorial career following her days as a leading lady.

 Shamim Ara was born in 1937 or 1938, it isn’t certain, in Aligarh.
 She was trained in dancing by her mother, who harboured ambitions of making it as an actress but was unsuccessful.
 On a visit to Karachi in 1956, she met director Najam Naqvi who introduced her in his film Kunwari Bewa (1956), giving her the screen name Shamim Ara.
 Kunwari Bewa, however, flopped at the box office.
 Shamim Ara was then cast in Roop K Shorey’s Miss 56 (1956) opposite Aslam Pervez as the second lead but again the film did nothing much for her except for some token appreciation.
 She was prominently noticed first in Anwar Kamal Pasha’s Noor Jehan starrer, Anaarkali (1958), playing Noor Jehan’s younger sister.
 She also did a film as leading lady that year, Wah Re Zamane (1958) opposite Ejaz Durrani.
 Films like Alam Ara (1959), Mazloom (1959) and Raaz (1959) followed.